cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

       }
   }

+This means that every time a task is retried, the amount of resources required by the process will be increased by a factor equal to the number of attempts.
+However, the *maximum* amount of attempts and resources should be specified in configuration files to avoid infinite loops or excessive resource requirements.
-Other directives that affect the dynamic allocation of resources when a task is retried are `errorStrategy <https://www.nextflow.io/docs/latest/reference/process.html#errorstrategy>`_ and `maxRetries <https://www.nextflow.io/docs/latest/reference/process.html#maxretries>`_: the first one let you to specify the behavior of a process when an error occurs,
+Such directives that affect the dynamic allocation of resources when a task is retried are `errorStrategy <https://www.nextflow.io/docs/latest/reference/process.html#errorstrategy>`_ and `maxRetries <https://www.nextflow.io/docs/latest/reference/process.html#maxretries>`_: the first one let you to specify the behavior of a process when an error occurs,